 Trick or Treat!
 Halloween is fun not just because of costumes and candy, but also because of the spooky decorations.
 Even if Halloween guests – aka trick-or-treaters – never enter your home they’ll definitely see the outdoor decor of your home.

-So, give it a festive feel with a spooktastic finishing touch.
-To do that, what’s better than crafting your own outdoor Halloween decorations and making everyone gaze in awe at your decor.
-What’s more? you will also save money on expensive store-bought decor items and make your decor look unique.
+So, give the outside of your home a festive feel with a spooktastic finishing touch and make everyone gaze in awe at your Halloween decor.
+What’s more?
+You will also save money on expensive store-bought decor items and make your decor look unique.

 These easy-to-create spooky DIY Halloween decoration ideas will impress trick-or-treaters and party guests alike.

 - 71+ Easy DIY Halloween Outdoor decorations

 - 5. Walking Dead Halloween Decorations: Hershel’s Barn Pallet Project

 - 8. Tower of Terrifying Pumpkins

 - 10. Ghost Leaf Bags

 - 11. Easy D-I-Y Ghost